Lebistes poecilioides De Filippi, 1861; Girardinus guppii Günther, 1866

 Type locality is ‘Guayre River, Caracas, Venezuela’.

-Wild examples are relatively rare in the aquarium hobby, however
+Wild examples are relatively rare in the aquarium hobby, most fish being commercially bred.

 Introduced or feral populations also exist in around fifty other countries across the globe, including the UK.